 Both canines hold special importance to legend and lore.
 Their presence symbolizes different elements like strength, wisdom, and foreboding peril.
 What is it about them that makes them beautiful and a little frightening at the same time?

 Wolves and coyotes have many similarities, but there are evident differences when you compare them side by side.
-Keep reading to learn how to compare the face, silhouette, and other differences of these two amazing animals.
+Keep reading to learn how to compare the face, silhouettes, and other differences between these two amazing animals.

 Coyote vs Wolf

 Wolves and coyotes sport many similarities in appearance.
 They are both medium to large-sized doglike animals.
 They have primarily grey coats with occasional patches of black, white, red, or brown.
 They are both carnivores that hunt in packs and communicate via yaps, barks, and howls.

 Those are the similarities.
 What are the differences?
 When you compare wolves and coyotes side by side, you will find that the wolf is considerably larger than the coyote.
 The wolf is taller, longer, and heavier, with a wider face and larger feet.